Aneesh-Sahare/EV-Charging-Station-Slot-Booking/README.md

 ## Usage

-Start the Application: Launch the Werego application.
+Start the Application: Launch the Web application.

 Search for Charging Stations: Use the search feature to find charging stations near you.